Smart cities aren’t just a concept or a dream of the future.

 - Smart garbage cans automatically send data to waste management companies and schedule pick-up as needed versus on a pre-planned schedule.

 - And citizens’ smartphone becomes their mobile driver’s license and ID card with digital credentials, which speeds and simplifies access to the city and local government services.

 Together, these smart city technologies are optimizing infrastructure, mobility, public services, and utilities.

 MORE: The anatomy of a Smart City (January 2019) (Infographic)

 Why do we need smart cities?

-Thankfully, more than 190 countries have agreed upon goals for sustainable growth - smart city technology is paramount to success and meeting these goals.
+Citizens and local authorities are certainly more agile to launch swift initiatives, and smart city technology is paramount to success and meeting these goals.

 How is IoT technology making cities smarter and better?

-In addition to people, dwellings, commerce and traditional urban infrastructure, there are four essential elements that are necessary for successful smart cities:
+In addition to people, dwellings, commerce, and traditional urban infrastructure, there are four essential elements necessary for thriving smart cities: